appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/comments-on-tickets.md

     - Click the **+** icon next to the **On success** callback.
     - Select **Execute a query > getComments**.

-9. Enter a comment and click the **Add Comment** button to test if the comment is added in the List .
+9. Enter a comment and click the **Add Comment** button to test if the comment is added in the List.

 ## Next steps
 [Application Settings](/getting-started/tutorials/customer-support-tool/application-settings)